 Cost Analysis: Porcelain vs Ceramic

 Budget is a major factor in any renovation.
-While ceramic tiles are generally 20-30% less expensive than porcelain tiles in terms of material cost, it's crucial to consider the full picture, including installation and long-term value.
+While ceramic tiles are generally 20-30% less expensive than porcelain tiles in terms of material cost, you need to factor in installation costs and long-term value.

 Material Costs